 Short URL vs. Long URL.

 It has always been a matter of debate.
 Let’s clear this issue once and for all.

 Shorter URLs are usually preferred by users as they are easier to parse, copy, paste, or remember.
-Moreover, because of the limitations social media websites like Twitter has, shorter URLs are a lot easier to share across the social media networks.
+Moreover, because of the limitations, social media websites like Twitter have, shorter URLs are a lot easier to share across social media networks.